 - Composite Character: While Thorne had connections to the mob in the comics, his role here as an untouchable mob boss is more in line with Carmine Falcone or Salvatore Maroni.
 He also fills the latter's role of causing Dent's disfigurement and transformation into Two-Face.

-- Deadpan Snarker: He has his moments, such as when Batman crashes through his greenhouse window:"You'd better have the money to pay for that."
+- Deadpan Snarker: He has his moments of sardonic wit, such as when Batman crashes through his greenhouse window:"You'd better have the money to pay for that."

 - The Don: The most powerful mobster in Gotham city at the start of the series.
 His old-school methods provide a contrast to those of Batman's more colorful foes.